mcmah309/rust_core/lib/src/cell/README.md

 [LazyCell](#lazycell) - A value which is initialized on the first access.

-Most Cells have a `const`, `nullable` and `non-nullable` implementation.
-That opens up a lot of possibilities. e.g. with the `const` types, you can wrap non-const types.
-Allowing them to be used for something like `@Default(...)` with the [freezed] package.

 ## Cell
 A wrapper around a mutable value.
 Useful for mimicking references and wrapping primitives.
 Extensions exist for